How Fast Do You Want to Run?

 Steve Durbin - Race Director

+2022: A freak 3 hour snow storm really affected finishing rates, but these champions persisted: Phil Young - repeat winner in the 100 mile, Jill Wojta 100 mile winner in the 4th fastest 100 for female at TH, Rajpual Pannu - 50 mile winner in a brilliant 5:08, and Matt Kruger, who lowered the marathon course record to 2:29!
 2021: World record holder Zach Bitter decided to return and attempt to be the first to run sub 12hrs off road.
 He was on pace through 90 miles before things unraveled a bit.
-Bitter pressed on, but was overtaken by the brilliant running of Phil Young, who won in 12:44:08.
+Bitter pressed on, but was overtaken by Phil Young, who won in 12:44:08.
 Bitter (12:47), was joined by Jacob Moss (12:54) to give us three runners under 13 hrs.
 This was only the second race on record to boast 3 sub 13 hour 100s on the same day, and the first since 1975.
 Stefanie Flippin repeated as women's champ with an awesome 14:04.

 2018: 12:08:36.
 American Record Holder at 100 miles, Zach Bitter blazed to the 4th fastest 100 miles ever, and shattered the world mark for FKT on a trail 100.
 Two-time Male Champion, Mike Bialick cruised to what will probably be the second fastest 100 run in N. America this year with his 12:56.
 Neela D'Souza won for the 3rd overall time, and second in the 100 with a 16:52.